Print friendly version

 Partnership Overview

-The madrassa classes that Tarikhi ya Haakhi are currently running teaching the children are proving to be a huge testimony and opening people's hearts and minds in a way that normal evangelism could hardly do.
-In early 2014 they had about 1,895 students in 41 classes, 4 days a week.
+The madrassa classes that Tarikhi ya Haakhi are currently running teach the children to read Koti and are proving to be a huge testimony and opening people's hearts and minds in a way that normal evangelism could hardly do.
+As of 2024 there were more than 1,000 students in more than 40 classes, four days a week.
 Expanding the classes to also include adults is going to be huge in leavening the whole Koti community.
 Their vision is for a major shift, that they will not be just a small minority but that many Koti will become followers of Jesus.

 changed livesHistory of Partnership